 The student gives a succinct yet complete overview of the appropriate literature and has identified and explained the specific concepts, theories, and interventions relevant for their formula.
 The student draws on examples and insights from their own life to formulate a hypothesis for a well-being recipe for themselves.

-- Explaining psychological research, findings, concepts that were covered in class (30) - Application of findings to own life, reflections, examples, case studies (30)
+- Explaining and critically evaluating psychological research, findings, and concepts that were covered in class (25) - Application of findings to own life, reflections, examples, case studies (30) - Demonstrating the link between research and Application (5)

 Delivery (30 points)